MarGhaf/Data-Analysis-on-Movies-Profitability/README.md

 ## Business Understanding

 Microsoft has decided to create a new movie studio, but they don’t know anything about producing movies.
 To run a new business, it is important to have an exploratory data analysis to understand the marketplace, set revenue and profitability goals.
 Exploring available database would help them know what types of films are currently doing the best at the box office.
-In addition, considering other criteria like realse time and running time trend enhances the likelihood of a descent return on their investment.
+In addition, considering other criteria like release time and running time trend enhances the likelihood of a decent return on their investment.
  The key business questions include:

     - Question 1; Which Genres need more budget and create more gross?